-“I know so, and it hurts me so much to see you like this”.
+“I know so, and it hurts me so much”.
 By the way her beautiful green eyes soften as they are looking at me, I know she really feels that way about my struggles.
 I give her the exact same look.

 And right then, she kisses me tenderly on my lips.
 “Guess you weren’t expecting that” she says in a soft voice as she holds me even closer.

-“Let’s say that you’re right” I answer, giggling as I bury my head through her dark brown hair.
+“Let’s say that you’re right” I answer, giggling as I bury my face through her dark brown hair.

 After a few minutes, we slightly pull away, still smiling at each other like little kids on Christmas night.

 “Still, there’s something I wanna teach you” she says.
 “This is for when you feel under pressure or sad.”